 "Everybody Wants to Rule the World" by Tears for Fears, Thursday, January 12, 2023

-I've talked about "Shout" and "Head over Heels," but neither of those massive hits are the most remembered song from the post-punk band Tears for Fears.
-You're unlikely to hear a track from their follow up to Songs from the Big Chair in the grocery store, not the album's title track that is subtly about ejaculation, "Sowing the Seeds of Love."
+I've talked about "Shout" and "Head over Heels," but neither of those massive hits is the most remembered song from the post-punk band Tears for Fears.
+You're unlikely to hear a track from their follow-up to Songs from the Big Chair in the grocery store, not the album's title track that is subtly about ejaculation, "Sowing the Seeds of Love."
 Nor would you hear the later Gary Jules-covered "Mad World" for the film Donnie Darko and featured on every nighttime drama from Tears for Fears' first album.
 "Everybody Wants to Rule the World" is Tears for Fears' biggest song, yet the lyrics seem to contradict the easy melody of the song, making it slightly misunderstood.

 ONE HEADLINE, WHY BELIEVE IT?
 The syncopated guitar riff, the airy keys, and the somewhat chill vocals of "Everybody Wants to Rule the World" act as a siren song, distracting listeners from the truly sinister theme of the song.
-Lyrics that sound like they could have been lifted from George Orwell's Nineteen Eighty Four wrap around the repeated title hook: "Everybody wants to rule the world."
-But if you are my age or younger, the doomsday theme of the song failed to sink in as we're listening to the song while choosing a coffee in aisle 13.
-I loved maps and globe when I was growing up, but in the late '80s and early '90s, the boundaries changed significantly.
+Lyrics that sound like they could have been lifted from George Orwell's Nineteen Eighty-Four wrap around the repeated title hook: "Everybody wants to rule the world."
+But if you are my age or younger, the doomsday theme of the song failed to sink in as we were listening to the song while choosing a coffee in aisle 13.
+I loved maps and the globe when I was growing up, but in the late '80s and early '90s, the boundaries changed significantly.
 The Soviet Union was no more.
 Germany was reunited.
 Zaire became the Democratic Republic of Congo.
 Czechoslovakia split.
 Communism was crushed by American democracy and all was peaceful and right with the world.
 Until 9/11.
-But what those ten years between the end of the Soviet Union and 9/11 gave my generation ten years of a childhood free of the fear of nuclear war--something my parents' generation and grandparents' generation lived with.
+But those ten years between the end of the Soviet Union and 9/11 gave my generation ten years of a childhood free of the fear of nuclear war--something my parents' generation and grandparents' generation lived with.
 Nuclear war seemed theoretical, but it seems that generations before me saw it as a real threat.

 Comments